ColtonRandall/dev-portfolio/public/posts/dora.md

-### July 11, 2024
+#### July 11, 2024

-# DORA metrics — What are they and how do they promote Engineering excellence?
+# DORA metrics: What are they and how do they promote Engineering excellence?

 For me at least, I feel like the phrase “DORA metrics” has been thrown around a fair bit recently in the software scene, and while I know what it stands for, I still struggled to understand and articulate the nuances in how they drive and measure engineering performance, efficiency and ultimately, business outcomes.